Future-proof your Dealership with always-on AI Agents. Join us at Digital Dealer | Oct 14-15 in Vegas!

 In the automotive industry, BDC is a specialized department within a dealership that focuses on generating and managing sales leads and appointments.
 Essentially, it acts as a bridge between potential customers and the sales team, handling initial customer interactions and guiding them through the sales funnel.

-• How to Improve Your Dealership’s BDC Experience?"
+• How to Improve Your Dealership’s BDC Experience?

 To enhance your dealership’s BDC experience, focus on training, communication, and technology integration.
 Prioritize customer experience, track performance metrics, and foster a customer-centric culture to drive appointments, sales, and overall success.